 The One Kit Workout Concluded

 Equipped with this workout you won’t need to fret next time you’re in a busy gym.
 Simply grab a barbell, a few plates and get to work.
 A good workout isn’t about the amount of exercises you perform, it’s about executing good quality movements regularly and at a high enough intensity.
+Around 65% of our hair transplant patients start working out after their hair transplant in Turkey procedure.

 This workout will allow you to do that perfectly and should take you less than an hour if it’s done properly.
 At a high intensity with short rest periods, you could be in and out of the gym in around 45 minutes total!